U-M Financial Aid Facts

 A look at the Michigan Education Dashboard and how U-M stacks up.
 Additional information about university budgets, tuition and cost containment can be found here.

-• COST CUTTING & BUDGET UPDATE (Public Affairs)
+• COST CUTTING & BUDGET UPDATE (Office of Public Affairs)

 This page offers general budget information about the university and links to financial reports and other budget news.
 View a report to the U-M Regents about "Affordability and Value of a U-M Education."
 Also, the Office of the Vice President for Global Communications provides background about key issues of interest to the university community, the general public and the media including information about financial aid.
 See this Public Affairs page.

 This website covers a variety of questions related to tuition, the university’s budget, and student financial aid.
 Included is a tuition Q&A, a video about tuition and a university funding tutorial.